babbleberry/rpi4-osdev/part14-spi-ethernet/README.md

 Connecting up the ENC28J60 Ethernet module
 ------------------------------------------
-I followed the very helpful instructions [here](https://www.instructables.com/Super-Cheap-Ethernet-for-the-Raspberry-Pi/).
+I followed the very helpful instructions [here](https://www.instructables.com/Super-Cheap-Ethernet-for-the-Raspberry-Pi/) to hook up the ENC28J60 to the RPi4's SPI0 interface.

 We won't be connecting the interrupt line for now, so there are just six jumper leads (I've suggested colours) that need connecting: